- Enrollment Steps

 Below are the steps to follow if you are not seeking a degree or certificate from Eastern Florida State College.
-Perhaps you want to take only a few credit courses for personal enrichment or to update your job skills.
-This is also the right area if you are a current Brevard County public school teacher taking courses to maintain your teaching certification.
+Perhaps you want to take only a few college credit courses for personal enrichment or to update your job skills.
+This is also the right area if you are a current Brevard County public school teacher or childcare worker taking courses to maintain your state certification.

 Steps to Enrollment

-Step 1: Explore EFSC campuses and our program offerings.
+Step 1: Explore EFSC Campuses, deadlines and our program offerings.

-Before you even apply, you want to learn more about EFSC’s four campuses and the programs that interest you.
+Before you even apply, you want to learn more about EFSC’s four campuses and the degrees and programs that interest you, including Eastern Florida Online programs.
 Think about your career aspirations and how the courses you take here can help you achieve your goals.
 Our interactive Explore Your Options page will help you sort through our course offerings.
 If your focus is on job skill training or completing the industry certification exam process, click here to visit our Workforce Training and Certifications site.